vishwassingh45/Basic-DSA/Binary_Search/README.md

 Explanation:
 First painter can paint boards 1 to 3 in 8 units of time and the second painter can paint boards 4-6 in 11 units of time.
 Thus both painters will paint all the boards in max(8,11) = 11 units of time.
 It can be shown that all the boards can't be painted in less than 11 units of time.

+19. Aggressive Cows

+Problem statement
+You are given an array 'arr' consisting of 'n' integers which denote the position of a stall.

+You are also given an integer 'k' which denotes the number of aggressive cows.

+You are given the task of assigning stalls to 'k' cows such that the minimum distance between any two of them is the maximum possible.

+Print the maximum possible minimum distance.

+Sample Input 1 :
+5 2
+4 2 1 3 6

+Sample Output 2 :
+5

 ```